 Bone-modifying drugs have not been shown to prevent the spread of prostate cancer to the bone in patients who do not currently have evidence of bone metastases.

 In patients with prostate cancer that has spread to the bone, there is always some risk of bone problems, such as fracture, pain, and spinal cord compression.
 These are called “skeletal-related events.”
-When prostate cancer has spread to bone and has also become resistant to standard hormonal therapy (this is called metastatic castration-resistant prostate cancer, see below), bone-modifying drugs may be recommended to reduce the risk of these problems.
+When prostate cancer has spread to bone and has also become resistant to ADT (see "Metastatic castration-resistant prostate cancer" below), bone-modifying drugs may be recommended to reduce the risk of these problems.
 Specifically, denosumab or zoledronic acid can be given once per month to reduce that risk.

 A rare but serious possible side effect of bone-modifying drugs is osteonecrosis of the jaw.
 The symptoms of osteonecrosis of the jaw include pain, swelling, and infection of the jaw; loose teeth; and exposed bone.
 The most prominent risk factor for this side effect is the need for invasive dental work (for example, tooth extraction) in a person who is already receiving a potent bone-modifying drug such as denosumab or zoledronic acid.
 It is important to have a dental evaluation before starting these drugs in order to assess safety and address problem areas before starting a bone-modifying drug.
 If someone taking these drugs needs dental work, treatment should be stopped until the dental work is completed and the patient has healed.
 Learn more about dental health and cancer.

 This information is based on an ASCO endorsement of the Cancer Care Ontario guideline, “Bone Health and Bone-targeted Therapies for Prostate Cancer.”
 Note that this link takes you to a different ASCO website.